simons0207/MEDICAL_DIGNOSTIC_KIT/README.md

 ## Installation:

-The program contains a file requirments.txt install all the dependecies and libraries through the below command in the terminal.
+The program contains a file requirments.txt.
+Install all the dependecies and libraries through the below command in the terminal.

 ```sh
 pip3 install -r requirements.txt